 “The interesting thing about Cloud computing is that we’ve redefined Cloud computing to include everything that we already do.”

 “We’ll make Cloud computing announcements because, you know, if orange is the new pink, we’ll make orange blouses.
 I mean, I’m not gonna fight this thing … well, maybe we’ll do an ad.
 Uh, I don’t understand what we would do differently in the light of Cloud computing, other than market … you know, change the wording on some of our ads.”

 Yes, one can see how dedicated Larry Ellison is to the cloud.

 Hasso and the Cloud

-> Hasso Plattner is also on record critiquing the cloud and stating that most of SAP’s customers would not be interested in cloud.
-Thus, one wonders why Wall Street has been so accepting of the 180 degree change in position on the part of SAP and Oracle.
-Except for a few cracks here and here, such as the response to Oracle changing its reporting in June or 2018 in an obvious attempt to obscure their extremely weak cloud growth, Wall Street appears to have bought SAP and Oracle’s cloud story hook line and sinker.
+Hasso Plattner is also on record critiquing the cloud and stating that most of SAP’s customers would not be interested in the cloud.
+Thus, one wonders why Wall Street has been so accepting of the 180-degree change in position on the part of SAP and Oracle.
+Except for a few cracks here and here, such as the response to Oracle changing its reporting in June or 2018 in an obvious attempt to obscure their feeble cloud growth, Wall Street appears to have bought SAP and Oracle’s cloud story hook line and sinker.

-> Claims by the Sunrise Florida Firefighter Fund
+Claims by the Sunrise Florida Firefighter Fund

 A recent case brought by the City of Sunrise Florida Firefighter Fund, a pension fund, against Oracle for exaggerating their cloud revenues brings some of these issues to the fore.